denoland/webgpu-examples/README.md

 using `utils`'s `createCapture`, `copyToBuffer` & `createPng` instead of a swapchain as deno's webgpu implementation is headless.

-To try out, upgrade deno to canary and run the commands below.
+To try out, upgrade deno to at least 1.8.0 and run the commands below.

 ```shell
 $ cd hello-compute